 The Census Bureau says they are on track to meet this goal, but many have criticized the decision and blamed it on pressure from the White House.
 Four former Census Bureau directors who served under nine presidents have made a statement saying that without the full deadline extension, "The Census Bureau will not be able to carry out the NRFU fully and will be forced to take steps such as fewer in-person visits and rely instead on the use of administrative records and statistical techniques on a much larger scale than in previous census."
 This could result in a serious undercount of hard-to-count populations.

-Hard-to-count populations have always taken extra efforts to reach.
+Hard-to-count populations have always taken extra effort to reach.
 These populations include the homeless, residents of dormitories or group homes, racial minorities, immigrants, rural residents, and residents on Native American reservations.
 Some groups are hard to count simply because they are hard to locate, like homeless people or people in remote locations, but others don't respond on purpose because they don't trust the government.

 Unfortunately, the populations that are most likely to go uncounted are also those who need funding and representation the most.
 These populations are often already underserved by the government and an undercount could affect the next 10 years of resources available to them.
 Homeless people, minorities, immigrants, and rural communities are all at risk of being underrepresented in legislative bodies, and they also risk receiving less funding for desperately needed social programs, hospitals, and schools.